 Typically you will be able to be discharged home later the same day.
 However, occasionally it is recommended that you say in overnight due to other medical conditions that you may have.

 RESUMING NORMAL ACTIVITIES INCLUDING WORK.

-You should be able to resume normal office work within 7-14 days, and fully activities within 2-4 weeks.
+You should be able to resume normal office work within 2 weeks, and fully activities in 4-6 weeks.

 SPECIAL MEASURES AFTER THE PROCEDURE.